 Senior Vice President of Financial Operations

-Prior to joining Cooper, Edward had a twenty year career at the Children’s Hospital of Philadelphia as a financial executive in their corporate offices.
+Prior to joining Cooper, Mr. Bleacher had a 20-year career at the Children’s Hospital of Philadelphia as a financial executive in their corporate offices.
 He is accountable for the financial planning and analysis efforts at Cooper, including the annual operating and capital budgeting.
-This is a role he lead at CHOP, which also consisted of fabrication of corporate long term financial planning pro-formas.
-He has implemented several corporate level financial decision support solutions, creating increased business intelligence and improved financial management.
+This is a role he led at CHOP, which also consisted of fabrication of corporate long-term financial planning pro-formas.
+He has implemented several corporate-level financial decision support solutions, creating increased business intelligence and improved financial management.
 He is responsible for the direction of annual cost reporting, GME reporting, revenue analytics, management revenue financial reporting, service line reporting, statistical analytics, KPI dashboards, and other financial tasks.

-Edward is responsible for setting corporate managed care strategies.
+Mr. Bleacher is responsible for setting corporate managed care strategies.
 He leads the managed care function for Cooper and oversees payor relationships, contract negotiations, proposal evaluations, and contract decision making.
-He completed his Green Belt training in Six Sigma and routinely seeks out opportunities to apply continuous process improvement to achieve the most efficient financial processes.
+He completed his green belt training in Six Sigma and routinely seeks out opportunities to apply continuous process improvement to achieve the most efficient financial processes.

-Edward is a graduate of LaSalle University with a degree in accounting and a graduate of Widener University with a Master of Business Administration in Healthcare Service Administration.
-He has also successfully attended Harvard University for executive coursework in Driving Corporate Performance, aligning scorecards, systems, and strategy.
-He has been an active member of HFMA most recently serving as the Chapter President.
+Mr. Bleacher is a graduate of LaSalle University with a degree in accounting and a graduate of Widener University with a master of business administration in healthcare service administration.
+He has also successfully attended Harvard University for executive coursework in driving corporate performance, aligning scorecards, systems, and strategy.
+He has been an active member of HFMA, most recently serving as the Chapter President.
 He has also served as President Elect, Vice President, Chapter Secretary, Chapter Treasurer, Co-Chair of the Program Committee, Chair of the Legislative Committee, and member to several other committees.

 BETH GREEN, SPHR, PCC